-Russian President Vladimir Putin launched traffic on a new section of the M-12 Vostok high-speed highway.
+Russian President Vladimir Putin launched traffic on the new section of the M-12 "Vostok" high-speed highway.
 It connects the settlements of Dyurtyuli in Bashkiria and Achit in the Sverdlovsk region.

 Putin noted that high-speed seamless traffic without traffic lights is organized along the entire length of the highway.
 This reduces travel time from Yekaterinburg to Moscow by almost half.

-The new section passes through Bashkiria, the Perm Territory and the Sverdlovsk Region.
-It is a four-lane highway with six interchanges, two for each region.
+The new section passes through Bashkiria, the Perm Territory, and the Sverdlovsk region.
+It is a four-lane highway with six transport interchanges, two in each region.
 It is expected that the new road will also help to remove freight traffic outside settlements, which will increase the investment attractiveness of the regions.

 The length of the highway is 810 km and passes through five regions (Moscow, Vladimir and Nizhny Novgorod regions, the Chuvash Republic and the Republic of Tatarstan).
 The highway is planned to be extended to Tyumen in 2026.